 - Depict scenes / features / elements of astronomical interest.

-Winning entries will be chosen by our prestigious judging panel, which includes:
+The winning entries will now be chosen by our prestigious judging panel, which includes:

 - Brenda Fitzsimons, Picture Editor, The Irish Times;

 - Peter Gallagher, Senior Professor and Head of Astronomy and Astrophysics at DIAS;

 - Martina Quinn, Founder and Managing Director, Alice PR & Events.